 With it’s included underwater housing, it is waterproof to an impressive 40m / 133 feet.

-Capable of recording high quality 4K video at 60 fps, this cheap underwater camera uses next level video stabilization to counter shaky hands and is both durable and compact.
+Able to shoot 4K video at 60 fps, this cheap underwater camera uses high quality video stabilization to counter shaky hands and is durable and compact.

 A 20 mp sensor captures high quality photos that are lifelike and full of detail.